SMEG Fridges Review

 A picture is worth a thousand words, but customer experience is pure gold.
 There’s no doubt SMEG appliances are drop-dead gorgeous, but how well do they perform?
 Are they noisy?
 Are there any flaws?

-From what we’ve read, SMEG does have a customer service team, but if you’re calling about an issue, they’ll direct you to your local dealer and it’s up to them to provide great service.
+From what I’ve read, SMEG does have a customer service team, but if you’re calling about an issue, they’ll direct you to your local dealer and it’s up to them to provide great service.
 With that in mind, any mentions of great customer service have to do with individual stores, not necessarily SMEG itself.

-On the hunt for ratings, we came across the website Product Review that showed a 2.4/5 star score for the SMEG Retro 50s Style FAB32 Fridge and 18 customer comments.
+On the hunt for ratings, I came across the website Product Review that showed a 2.4/5 star score for the SMEG Retro 50s Style FAB32 Fridge and 18 customer comments.
 That’s a low number, so the experts shown below may not be typical of the fridge’s performance.

 Nevertheless, the best comment left of this site was about the “spacious” nature of the SMEG vintage fridge.
 Another speaks of “excellent customer service” but this may not be the brand, but rather a dealer.

-We headed over to a SMEG fridges review on Liz Marie Blog in search of a little more in-depth information about the FAB32.
+I headed over to a SMEG fridges review on Liz Marie Blog in search of a little more in-depth information about the FAB32.

 Overall, the reviewer, Liz, loved how the fridge looks.
-And like we said, there’s no denying it’s pretty.
+And like I said, there’s no denying it’s pretty.
 So how did she like using it?
 She said it’s “super easy to clean,” that it’s “shallow enough to not stick out past the cabinets,” and works well in small kitchens.